-Beginning in 2018, the SRP GSA utilized a rate and fee consultant to establish a threeyear fee and funding plan that would sustain the efforts necessary to develop the mandated Groundwater Sustainability Plan (GSP) per SGMA requirements.
+Beginning in 2018, the SRP GSA utilized a rate and fee consultant to establish a three-year fee and funding plan that would sustain the efforts necessary to develop the mandated Groundwater Sustainability Plan (GSP) per SGMA requirements.
 In June 2019, the SRP GSA Board of Directors approved an ordinance enacting a groundwater sustainability user fee of \$19.90 per acre foot per year of groundwater extracted within the SRP GSA jurisdictional boundary.
-Since 2019, the City of Santa Rosa has contributed \$31,800 annually per that fee to offset municipal well uses for customers of Santa Rosa COUNCIL DIRECTION TO SANTA ROSA PLAIN GROUNDWATER SUSTAINABILITY AGENCY BOARD MEMBER REGARDING ADOPTION OF GROUNDWATER SUSTAINABILITY USER FEES PAGE 2 OF 7
+Since 2019, the City of Santa Rosa has contributed

+DIRECTION TO SANTA ROSA PLAIN GROUNDWATER SUSTAINABILITY AGENCY BOARD MEMBER REGARDING ADOPTION OF GROUNDWATER SUSTAINABILITY USER FEES PAGE 2 OF 7

-Water, or approximately 9% of the \$337,000 annual budget requirements of the SRP GSA.
+\$31,800 annually per that fee to offset municipal well uses for customers of Santa Rosa Water, or approximately 9% of the \$337,000 annual budget requirements of the SRP GSA.
 During this time, fees for private domestic and agricultural users were not collected and were instead paid by funds voluntarily contributed by Sonoma County and Sonoma Water.
-Sonoma County and Sonoma Water agreed to contribute \$240,000 annually for three years to offset their own groundwater use fees and the fees for all private domestic and agricultural well owners in the basin through June 30, 2022 while the GSP was being developed.
+Sonoma County and Sonoma Water agreed to contribute \$240,000 annually for three years offset their own groundwater use fees and the fees for all private domestic and agricultural well owners in the basin through June 30, 2022 while the GSP was being developed.

-The GSP was recently adopted in December 2021 and submitted to the State of California Department of Water Resources in January 2022.
+The GSP was recently adopted in December 2021 and submitted to the State of California Department of Water Resources (DWR) in January 2022.
 Since last year, the SRP GSA Board of Directors has been investigating options for fee structures to sustain the implementation of the newly adopted SRP GSA GSP for fiscal years 2022-2027.
-During several public meetings, direction was given to pursue the existing per acre foot annual groundwater sustainability user fee structure adopted in 2019, and revisit the fee amount necessary to sustain the budgetary funding for the five-year GSP implementation timeframe of FYs 2022-2027.
+During several public meetings, direction was given to pursue continue the existing per acre foot annual groundwater sustainability user fee structure adopted in 2019, and revisit the fee amount necessary to sustain the budgetary funding for the five-year GSP implementation timeframe of FYs 2022-2027.
 The proposed rate to be assessed will be in the range of \$36-\$44 per acre foot of groundwater extracted annually for all groundwater users within the boundary of the SRP GSA boundary.

 The SRP GSA Board of Directors will hold a meeting on June 9, 2022 to consider adoption of the revised fee.
-Santa Rosa Water staff are requesting the City Council provide direction to the City Council representative appointed to the Board of Directors of the SRP GSA regarding adoption of the revised fee at that public hearing.
+Santa Rosa Water staff are requesting the Board of Public Utilities provide further direction to the City Council and City Council representative appointed to the Board of Directors of the SRP GSA regarding adoption of the revised fee at that public hearing.
 The City's SRP GSA Board member is currently Council Member Schwedhelm.